 Did you build one of these?
 I’m curious how many pelt units it would take to chill like a 20 gal reservoir from 72-73° down to 68°.
 Electrical isn’t my strong suit but for $50-60 instead of $400, I’m willing to learn.

-heck yah @Graysin im following your build bro! …its super exciting to see this play out i mean i live in the desert a water chiller isnt a want its 100% a need, i would drive my self insane chasing res temps and man the retail price is a joke! building a thermo electric cooler isnt difficult if you can figure out all of the variables but you are on the right track you know whats up and i think its legit that your doing this and im down to help anyway i can…check out this design DIY 12V 420W 6-Chip Semiconductor Refrigeration Cooling Device Thermoelectric Co Sale - Banggood USA
+heck yah @Graysin im following your build bro! …its super exciting to see this play out i mean i live in the desert a water chiller isnt a want its 100% a need, i would drive my self insane chasing res temps and man the retail price is a joke! building a thermo electric cooler isnt difficult if you can figure out all of the variables but you are on the right track you know whats up and i think its legit that your doing this and im down to help anyway i can…check out this design DIY 12V 420W 6-Chip Semiconductor Refrigeration Cooling Device Thermoelectric Co Sale - Banggood USA-arrival notice-arrival notice

 it took me a minute to grasp how this works but the size of the pelt chip/waterblock doesnt really matter whats important is the size of wattage the chip /block can pull higher wattage colder/hotter temps. apparently its all in the pelt chip.